brain-products/App-BrainAmpSeries/README.md

 For most EEG experiments you can ignore the Chunk Size setting, but if you are developing a latency-critical real-time application (e.g., a P300 speller BCI), you can lower this setting to reduce the latency of your system.

+### Use MR Settings

+For recordings done in the MR scanner (BrainAmpMR and BrainAmpMRplus only), checking this box will automatically choose the recommended settings for use in the scanner.

 ### Sampling Rate

 The sampling rate is in Hz.
 Note that the native sampling rate for BrainAmp amplifiers is 5kHz.
 This means that for lower sampling rates, downsampling at the software (as opposed to hardware or driver) level is necessary.
 To stay consistent with recorder, this app can downsample by a factor of 1, 2, 5, 10, 20, 25. or 50, resulting in a nominal sampling rate of 5000, 2500, 1000, 500, 250, 200, or 100Hz respectively.